Mihalj Kečkeš

+Playing career

+Club

 Born in Subotica in 1913, then still within Austro-Hungary, he was a midfielder and he begin his career playing in FK Bačka 1901.
 He also played with the other two pre-World War II Yugoslav First League clubs from Subotica, SAND and ŽAK before signing with Jedinstvo Belgrade.
 In January 1937 there was a conflict between ŽAK and Jedinstvo because both clubs had registered the player at the Football Association of Yugoslavia which decided that his registration for Jedinstvo was the valid one.

+International

-After moving to Jedinstvo he became Yugoslav national team player, having played two matches for the national team, one in 1937 and another one in 1938.
+After moving to Jedinstvo he became Yugoslavia national team player, having played two matches for the national team, one in 1937 and another one in 1938.

+Coaching career

 After retiring he became a coach in his hometown city of Subotica, where he died in 1985.
 He was among the founders of FK Partizan Subotica in 1948 and a coach and a player in the club.
 He was also coach at FK Radnički Bajmok and FK Solid.
 He is sometimes referred to as Mihajlo Kečkeš.